 Sometimes we continually struggle in a particular budgeting area because we are over-spending in other, less important areas.

 If you are feeling like money is always tight, it might mean that you need to reduce your cost of living.
 In other words, find ways to pay less each month.

 Now that you know where you went wrong and you have a clear idea of what to do differently the next round make sure you write it out and get a better budget plan going!

 This budgeting thing can definitely be an experiment.
 You may have to keep tweaking until you get it right.

 Saying it out loud and then writing it down will help program your brain to actually make it happen.

 If you are in a deep hole, it’s time to get serious about digging yourself out.
 It might be time to look at getting yourself a part-time job just to try to get caught up if you are falling behind.

 Whatever the case, all you can do is work through it.
 Dave Ramsey started FPU in debt and filing for bankruptcy.
-I bet he had no idea that one of the hardest times in his life would end up making him tons of money and helping others to avoid his same fate!
+I started this money-making blog to help pay off debt!